 Cut Back in Spring

-This border is designed to look good all winter long, so you must resist the temptation to cut it all back or neaten it too much in autumn.
+Resist the temptation to cut everything back or neaten the garden too much in autumn.
 Most cutting back can be left until early spring, when new shoots appear at the base of the plants.
 If some areas start to look really messy, neaten stray stems earlier.